 The main part of an epoch is an inner loop (line 16), each iteration of which we refer to as a stage (lines 17-33).
 (Additional local computation within an epoch (lines 12-15 and 34-35) can be accounted to a single round of a stage.)
-In each stage, the variable dexcess is increased by a factor of $\alpha$ (line 33), increasing the degree of graph $G(\cdot)$ used to defining set $N_b$ (c.f., line 28).
+In each stage, the variable dexcess is increased by a factor of α (line 33), increasing the degree of graph $G(\cdot)$ used to defining set N_b (c.f., line 28).

 A stage consists of two parts, called collaborating and working periods.
-In the collaborating period (19-25), each process communicates $10 \log{\alpha/2} n$ times with its neighbors in graph G(dguess) having the same local round counter, epoch and stage number (these messages are tagged with the string 'COLLABORATE').
-The goal of this communication is to build two sets $Close\Col \subseteq Col$ consisting of nodes with the same local round counter, epoch and stage number within distance at most $2\log{\alpha/2} n$ and $10\log{\alpha/2} n$ , respectively, in graph G(dguess); we often refer to these nodes as $close\ collaborators$ and collaborators, respectively.
+In the collaborating period (19-25), each process communicates $10 \log{\alpha/2} n$ times with its neighbors in graph G(dguess) having the same local round counter, epoch and stage number.
+The goal of this communication is to build two sets $Close_Col \subseteq Col$ consisting of nodes with the same local round counter, epoch and stage number within distance at most $2 \log{\alpha/2} n$ and $10 \log{\alpha/2} n$, respectively, in graph G(dguess); we often refer to these nodes as close collaborators and collaborators, respectively.
 Since collaborators must have been alive in the previous stage, the process may assume that they informed the processes they were supposed to inform in the previous stage, and thus it can update this knowledge in its progress set W (line 26).
 Nodes with sufficiently large sets of close collaborators will send messages in the succeeding working period, while the remaining ones will switch to the next epoch (c.f., line 27).
-Summarizing, collaborators are for recording the progress in rumor propagation, while close collaborators are to decide whether we have enough collaborators in the close neighborhood in G(dguess) and may continue with the current epoch or we should switch to the next epoch instead, looking for more accurate set of (close-)collaborators (in graph $G(dguess \cdot \alpha)$ ).
+Summarizing, collaborators are for recording the progress in rumor propagation, while close collaborators are to decide whether we have enough collaborators in the close neighborhood in G(dguess) and may continue with the current epoch or we should switch to the next epoch instead, looking for more accurate set of (close-)collaborators (in graph $G(dguess \cdot \alpha)$).

 The set W initially stores all the destinations for rumors, and is re-initialized in the beginning of each epoch (line 12); as processes are sent rumors, they are removed from W (see lines 26 and 31).
-In the second part of the stage, which we refer to as the working period (lines 27-31), each participant that has enough close collaborators (line 27) sends all the rumors it knows to processes in its set $N_b$ (these messages are tagged with the string 'RUMORS'), which consists of its neighbors in graph $G(dguess \cdot dexcess)$ that are still in set W (lines 28-29).
+In the second part of the stage, which we refer to as the working period (lines 27-31), each participant that has enough close collaborators (line 27) sends all the rumors it knows to processes in its set N_b , which consists of its neighbors in graph $G(dguess \cdot dexcess)$ that are still in set W (lines 28-29).
 The rumors are then delivered to the destinations and the progress in delivering rumors is recorded by the sender (lines 30-31).
-Even though the degree of graph $G(dguess \cdot dexcess)$ increases in every stage, the size of set $N_b$ , and thus the number of RUMORS messages sent in the working period, does not necessarily grow substantially, since a process only sends messages to the neighbors that remain in W; actually, we show in the analysis that the amortized number of such messages per collaborator is bounded by $dquess \cdot \log^{\Theta(1)}(n)$ .
+Even though the degree of graph $G(dguess \cdot dexcess)$ increases in every stage, the size of set N_b , and thus the number of RUMORS messages sent in the working period, does not necessarily grow substantially, since a process only sends messages to the neighbors that remain in W; actually, we show in the analysis that the amortized number of such messages per collaborator is bounded by $dguess \cdot \log^{O(1)}(n)$.